TJ-rpg/dune/campaigns/The_Spice_Must_Flow/Chapter_9.md

 *“The Padishah feudal structure was stable only insofar as there existed a balance of power among ambitiously antagonistic forces.
 Constant distrust and the willingness to resort to any means remained the price of security.”* - Dune Encyclopaedia

 The Heighliner tore through the sky like lightning.
 For House Varmoth, the journey to Kaitain was not mere travel but a movement of intent—an argument presented in motion.
-Beneath the hull and inscrutable engines, the party carried the brittle heart of a claim: they had been entrusted with spice operations and now must explain why gold had trickled rather than poured.
+Beneath the hull and inscrutable engines, the party carried the brittle heart of a claim: they had been entrusted with spice operations and now must explain why spice had trickled rather than poured.
 Each of them kept a private ledger of guilt and remedy.
 In their minds, the same tally was written in different ink—science and subterfuge, duty and the hunger for reputation.

 Corrinth City rose in the windows of their shuttle like an assertion of geometry: towers that held the Imperial will, banners that announced alliances like heraldry in motion as the Varmoth Death Moth fluttered alongside the Corrino Lion.
 The platform’s trumpets already sounded a welcome that was equal parts ceremony and judgement.
 Princess Josifa, young and composed, stepped forward as court and courtesy combined.
 Beside her, the Reverend Mother Montemagni moved with a measured cruelty of gait and a precise interest that took inventory of the living as an archivist takes inventory of relics.
-Kleya answered the Reverend Mother with the silence of a Bene Gesserit signal—hands and eyes trading the soft grammar of sisters—and received in return a small, cold condolence for the late Count Leopold, and the small, louder praise that reputation can never quite silence.
+Kleya signalled the Reverend Mother with the silence of a Bene Gesserit—hands and eyes trading the soft grammar of sisters—and received in return a small, cold condolence for the late Count Leopold.

 The Residency was an arrangement of opulence and observation.
 Its windows looked down on Corrinth as one might look down on a chessboard: pieces no less cunning because they looked comfortable.
 Jain and Lela, perfect in their service, were guardians of itinerary and also of the palace’s hidden ear.
 Hassan, delighted to teach the Corrino servants the ceremonial thunder-snap of Varmoth bed-making, performed a hospitality that was also a probe.
 He spoke of tradition and the Servant’s place; he taught the crack of linen like one teaches a child to speak.
 While hands learned thunder, Lundrak learned silence.
 He found spy-eyes with too little difficulty—some planted for House Varmoth to discover, others planted to be discovered only by a more patient eye.
 He crushed the obvious ones for theatre and left the intimate ones hidden behind subtly positioned furniture.
 Where their enemies thought they had planted bugs, Lundrak planted his judgement instead.